Tudat/tudat/tutorials/tudatFeatures/propagationSetup/propagatorSettings.rst

             :literal:`std::map< IntegratedStateType, std::vector< std::shared_ptr< PropagatorSettings< StateScalarType > > > >` where each element contains a pointer to a :class:`PropagatorSettings` class.
 This class requires a sorted list :class:`PropagatorSettings` derived classes.

    ..
 Warning:: When using the :class:`MultiTypePropagatorSettings` derived class note that the :literal:`dependentVariablesToSave` need to be passed in this constructor and not inside the :literal:`propagatorSettingsMap` since these will be ignored.
+The same applies to the termination settings.
+They have to be defined in this constructor, as those provided inside the :literal:`propagatorSettingsMap` are disregarded as well.

 Multi- and Hybrid-arc Propagation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~